 Data Availability Statement

-The datasets used and/or analysed during the current study are available by application to the Western Australian Pregnancy Cohort Executive Committee on reasonable request.
+The datasets used and/or analysed during the current study are available by application to the Raine Study Executive Committee on reasonable request.

 References

 Barton, S.J., Crozier, S.R., Lillycrop, K.A., Godfrey, K.M., and Inskip, H.M.
 (2013).
 Correction of unexpected distributions of P values from analysis of whole genome arrays by rectifying violation of statistical assumptions.
 BMC Genomics 14, 161. doi: 10.1186/1471-2164-14-161.